RNRA Conference & Examples of good practice

 Renfrewshire’s Nurture Conference 2024

-The RNRA Steering Group are delighted to be hosting our second Nurture Conference on 17th May at the Tweedie Hall.
-The focus for this year’s conference is to gain insight into and share good practice for supporting children and young people with distressed behaviour in a nurturing context.
+The RNRA Steering Group hosted our second Nurture Conference on 17th May 2024.
+The focus for this year’s conference was to gain insight into and share good practice for supporting children and young people with distressed behaviour in a nurturing context.
+This event was attended by almost 200 delegates from across Renfrewshire Council, Renfrewshire’s Health and Social Care Partnership and representatives from a number of other local authorities.

 Renfrewshire’s Nurture Conference 2023